-Public Forum on Schizophrenia
+Public Forum on Understanding Schizophrenia

 20 November 2024, Wednesday,